C23-PS263-STUNT-CARE/Machine-Learning/README.md

 Stunting is a significant public health concern, and early identification is crucial for timely intervention and prevention of long-term health issues.
 This project aims to build a machine learning model using a Deep Neural Network (DNN) to predict stunting in children based on various features such as age, gender, nutritional status, socio-economic factors, and other relevant attributes.

 ## Dataset
-The dataset used for this project consists of anonymized records of children, including features such as age, gender, height, weight, nutritional status, and socio-economic factors.
-The dataset is not included in this repository and should be obtained separately.
+The [dataset](https://www.kaggle.com/datasets/muhtarom/stunting-dataset) used for this project consists of anonymized records of children, including features such as age, gender, birth weight, birth length, body weight, body_length, breastfeeding, stunting.

 ## Requirements
 To run this project, you need the following dependencies: